Alhambra High School (Alhambra, California)

 Alhambra High School (AHS) is a public high school in Alhambra, California established in 1898.
-Existing in the Alhambra Unified School District, it administers one of the most extensive high school and adult education programs in California, offering hundreds of academic, cultural, and recreational courses, day and evening, many located on the school grounds.
-In 2005, it was given a California Distinguished Schools award.
+It is a part of the Alhambra Unified School District.

 The school is located on Second Street, across the street from City Hall and the Police Department, bounded by Second Street, Commonwealth Avenue, Fifth Street, and Main Street.
 The campus is divided into three parts, by Third and Fourth Streets.

+Alhambra High School has been accredited by the Western Association of Schools and Colleges—for the first time in 1965 and most recently in 2024, for a fixed term after each evaluation.

 Present

-As of January 2015, enrollment at AHS is 3080 students, In this ethnically-mixed school district, the high school is one of the three comprehensive high schools.
-Curriculum offerings encompass Reading for remedial instruction, to Advanced Placement courses in six subjects, including English composition, calculus, environmental science, physics, American government, United States history, world history, art history, Spanish, Chinese, and Psychology.
+As of January 2015, enrollment at AHS is about 2,700 students, In this ethnically-mixed school district, the high school is one of the three comprehensive high schools.
+Curriculum offerings encompass Reading for remedial instruction, to Advanced Placement courses in six subjects, including English composition, calculus, environmental science, physics, American government, United States history, world history, art history, Spanish, Chinese, Japanese, and Psychology.